πŸ“š

 Image Courtesy of Giphy

+You do need to put these reflections into action, though!
 Make sure that you are working to change and adapt to the mistakes that you make along the way.
 Reflecting is great, but it doesn't do much if you don't make changes!
-You don't have to change yourself overnight, of course, but keeping in mind how you'd like to improve your work/team relationships/etc is a positive life skill.

 How Big Idea 5 Relates to the Exam